 - Contacting emergency services in response to an immediate threat of sexual violence;

-- Speaking to persons involved in sexual violence and asking them to stop (where possible and appropriate);
+- Speaking to persons involved in sexual violence and asking them to stop (where possible, appropriate and safe to do so);

-- Participating fully in investigations under this Policy when they believe they have been harassed or discriminated against, or where they have been the victim of any other form of violence, or as requested by BFC; and
+- Participating to their most capable extent or ability in investigations under this Policy when they believe they have been harassed or discriminated against, or where they have been the victim of any other form of violence, or as requested by BFC; and

 - Maintaining confidentiality of any complaint and investigation process in which they are involved.

 For clarity, BFC students are encouraged to reports all incidents of sexual violence to BFC following the procedure set out below.
 Delayed reporting may diminish BFC’s ability to investigate and respond effectively to any complaint or incident.
 BFC will investigate and deal with all complaints or incidents of sexual violence of which it becomes aware in a fair and timely manner.
 However, students are not required, to report an incident of, or make a complaint about sexual violence to BFC in order to be entitled to the support and services available at or through BFC for and to the victims of sexual violence.

 What should I do about sexual violence in or at BFC?